Aguiar28D/replication-labor/REPLICATION.md

 > INSTRUCTIONS: Check that these requirements are met.

-- [ ] openICPSR deposit has no ZIP files
-- [ ] Title conforms to guidance (starts with "Data and Code for:" or "Code for:", is properly capitalized)
 - [ ] Authors (with affiliations) are listed in the same order as on the paper

 > INSTRUCTIONS: If any of the above are NOT checked, leave the related [REQUIRED] element here.
 Otherwise, delete the line.